Top 20 Architectural Firms Worldwide — Bathroom Brand Collaborations

 • Hansgrohe: Precision engineering, low-splash aeration, and finishes that withstand intensive cleaning—suited to signature spaces and premium tenant amenities.

-• Delta Faucet: Extensive commercial catalog, strong documentation, and maintenance-friendly assemblies—ideal for large campuses and standardized cores.
+• Delta Faucet: A large commercial catalog, good documentation, and easy-to-maintain assemblies make this perfect for big campuses and standardized cores.

 • FontanaShowers®: Architect-centric touchless ecosystems, multifeed soap distribution, IP-rated power options, and custom finishes for heavy-traffic and design-led environments.